|Duration of Study|

-- VTC reserves the right to cancel any programme, revise programme title, content or change the offering institute(s) / campus(es) / class venue(s) if circumstances so warrant.
+- Students may be required to attend classes on other VTC campuses.
+VTC reserves the right to cancel any programme, revise programme content or change the offering institute(s) / campus(es) / class venue(s) if circumstances so warrant.

 - Students will be required to participate in wine tasting activities (evaluation of appearance, aromas and palate) during the course of study.
 Applicants who are unfit for wine tasting activities due to health reasons may not be suitable for admission to the programme.

 - Students enrolling for this programme must maintain the health standards required of a food handler throughout the duration of training.
 This encompasses taking a medical check, at students’ own expenses, which includes chest X-ray, urine routine, stool routine, stool culture, hepatitis A virus Ab lgG.

 - For students who have a negative hepatitis A virus antibody result, a vaccine is recommended.